All recycling is taken to the waste transfer station at Claro Road, Harrogate.

 From Claro Road the mixed recycling is transferred to Yorwaste's Waste Management Sites at Harewood Whin or Seamer Carr.

-At Yorwaste's Waste Management Sites the glass, cans and plastics go through a sorting process to split the recycling into the three streams.
+At Yorwaste's Waste Management Sites the glass, cans and plastics go through a sorting process to split the recycling.
 The outputs from this are then bulked up and moved on for final processing to material recycling facility (MRF).

 - steel cans get taken to Ward Brothers, Teeside where they get melted down and reused to make products like fridges and car doors

-- aluminium cans get taken to Novelis, Warrington where they get melted down and reused to make light weight components for the car industry
+- aluminum cans get taken to Novelis, Warrington where they get melted down and reused to make light weight components for the car industry

-- glass is taken to a glass processor at Knottingly.
-Here the glass is crushed, melted and turned back into bottles and jars or becomes part of the process for and many other products.
-Unlike some materials glass is infinitely recyclable; it doesn't lose its quality no matter many times it's been recycled before
+- glass is taken to a glass processor to Viridor, Sheffield where the glass is crushed, melted and turned back into bottles and jars or becomes part of the process for and many other products.
+Unlike some materials glass is infinitely recyclable; it doesn't lose its quality no matter how many times it's been recycled before

 - plastics get sent to the Roydon Group Manchester where it is granulated and made into foods and drinks packaging and can even be made into fleece jackets

 - recycling food and drinks cartons are taken to Sonoco, Halifax.
 They are mixed with water in a machine, pulped and then dried and rolled into new items

 Paper and card is taken directly to Claro Road Waste Transfer Station, Harrogate.